pwjablonski/cn-sta-pitch/SLIDES.md

 ### What skills are students gaining?

-- Technical (p5, JavaScript, use of an Glitch IDE, Github)
+- Technical (p5, JavaScript, use of Glitch IDE, Github)
-- Workplace readiness skills (teamwork, project planning, workshops on networking, interviewing, resume writin and more)
+- Workplace Readiness Skills (teamwork, project planning, workshops on networking, interviewing, resume writing and more)
 - Digital Citizenship (discussions about inequity in tech; tech, ethics, and social responsibility; tech and social justice)

 <!-- .slide: data-background="#00FECD" -->